AxiomProtocol/Lumina/README.md

 ---

-## License
+License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Lumina Proprietary Source Available License.
+See the LICENSE file for details.

 ---